awjuliani/neuro-nav/neuronav/agents/README.md

 These consist of implementations of the canonical Q-Learning, Actor-Critic, Value-Iteration, and Successor Representation algorithms.

-All algorithms are "tabular" and work with observations that consist of integer representations of the state of the agent.
+The algorithms included the beta release are "tabular".
+Tabular algorithms work with observations that are integer representations of the state of the agent (e.g., which grid the agent is in a grid world).
 This corresponds to the `index` observation type.

+*(In order to support more rich observation spaces, future releases will include additional linear and non-linear policy and value functions.)*

 | Algorithm | Function(s) | Update Rule(s) | Reference | Description | Code Link |
 | --- | --- | --- | --- | --- | --- |